-Are you feeling that it’s time for a change in your career, but not sure who to talk to or where to start?
+Do you feel that it’s time for a change in your career, but not sure who to talk to or where to start?
 The prospect of working in new roles or industries can be daunting, and the fear of the unknown is often enough to hold people back from seeking change.

-The Training Room are here to guide you in taking the plunge and progressing in your career, whether that’s a complete change or a specialist progression within your current field.
+At The Training Room, we are here to guide you in taking the plunge and progressing in your career, whether that’s a complete career change or specialist progression within your current field.

-What Does It Take to Be a Web Developer?
+What does it Take to Have a Career as a Web Developer?

-If you want to become a Web Developer it’s key to know what’s involved in the role, the skills required to be a success and the latest trends in the market.
+If you want to become a Web Developer it’s important to know what’s involved in the role, the skills required to be a success and also the latest trends in the market.

 What does a Web Developer do?

-To do this, a mix of technical and organisational skill is needed to ensure that your company’s (or your clients’) needs are met when developing their websites or apps.
+A mix of both technical and organisational skills are needed to ensure that your company’s (or your client’s) needs are met when developing their websites or apps.

-A Web Developer can include everything from initial meetings to understand the aims and requirements for a project before writing and coding of the website itself.
-Then comes the fixing of any technical bugs and making further updates to the site to improve performance over time.
+A Web Developer includes many responsibilities and types of tasks, ranging from initial meetings, to understanding the aims and requirements for a project, to writing and coding the website itself.
+Other duties can include the fixing of any technical bugs and making further updates to the site to improve performance over time.

 In more simple terms, a Web Developer does everything needed to create and improve their company’s or client's websites.

-Being the go-to person for everything website related means the successful Web Developer will have good inter-personal skills to clarify and understand what work is needed for any web project.
+Being the go-to person for all things website-related means that a successful Web Developer will need interpersonal skills to clarify and understand what work is needed for any web project.

 In terms of project delivery, the technical skills required include software programming as well as being adept at working with graphics.
-As more companies look to portray their brands in new and interesting ways, the best Web Developers will also spend the time to keep up-to-date with the latest technological changes that can be applied to websites.
+As more companies look to portray their brands in new and interesting ways, the best Web Developers will also spend time keeping updated with the latest technological changes that can be applied to websites.

-To help you in your research, there are a range of sources online from National Careers Service to Plotr to see typical job requirements, as well job listing sites including Monster to check the latest opportunities available in your desired location.
-In terms of working hours and salaries, the typical ranges are currently £20k-£50k per year on a 37-40 hour week.
+To help you in your research, there are a range of sources online, including National Careers Service to see typical job requirements, and job listing sites such as Monster to check the latest opportunities available in your desired location.

 Getting the Skills to Become a Web Developer

-For some, getting an entry level position in a business with training provided may provide the answers, but without the right contacts it might be hard to find the opportunity to do so.
-Getting the skills and knowledge to reach an ‘industry ready’ standard is not always an easy thing to fit in around your current schedule and commitments.
+For some, getting an entry level position in a business with training provided may be a suitable route, however without the right contacts it could be hard to find the opportunity to do so.

 To learn more about how to become a Web Developer, call our team of friendly advisors or send us your details on our Web Development courses page and we’ll be in touch with more information.